moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 ## Parsing strace Output for an CINC Auditor (InSpec) profile

-There have been much better write-ups of strace functionality than I will be able to get into here, [I'll point to Julia Evans' work](https://jvns.ca/categories/strace/) to get you started if you need more than what I'll write here.
+There are other write-ups of strace functionality that go in depth, for example [I'll point to Julia Evans' work](https://jvns.ca/categories/strace/) to get you started if you need more.

 Strace is the venerable Linux debugger, and a good tool to use when coming up against a "what's going on when this program runs" problem.
 However, its output can be decidedly unfriendly.
 Take a look in the [`strace-output` directory in this repo](/strace-output) for the files matching the pattern `linux-baseline.*` to see the output of the following command: